psyinfra/HTCAnalyze/README.md

 [CONFIG](https://github.com/psyinfra/htcompact/blob/master/config/README.md) for
 more information
 #### Notice:
-- The script is using the python module htcondor 8.9.8, which is not working on MacOS devices.
+- The script is using the python module htcondor 8.9.8, which is not working on macOS devices.

 ## Getting Started
 - *htcompact --help* for detailed description